SamL98/rust-sleigh/README.md

 ## Notes
 Lifting has currently only been tested with the `x86:LE:64:default` and `AARCH64:le:64:v8A` languages.
 The project has been written to handle generic SLEIGH, so it should work on some other architectures as well.
 Although probably architectures with a delay slot won't work.

+Also, most of the inner working were either figured out by brute force or by trying to understand the analogous code in Ghidra.
+Therefore, there are likely bugs or inconsistencies.
+If you encounter one, please file an issue.